 |Did this page help you?
 Yes | No | Tell us about it...|

-The following tasks guide you through using the PHP classes to send authenticated requests using your AWS account or IAM user credentials.
+This topic guides you through using a class from the AWS SDK for PHP to send authenticated requests using your AWS account or IAM user credentials.

 Making Requests Using Your AWS Account or IAM user Credentials